urahara897/hotel-booking-system/readme.md

 > An employee can update his/her avatar along with the name and password while also being able to toggle between light and dark mode.

-> Website is hostel on vercel: https://hotel-booking-system-internal.vercel.app/
+> Website is hosted on vercel: https://hotel-booking-system-internal.vercel.app/

 > To log in pls use the following credentials. ---->
 > email : bowob16579@heweek.com,